chrsoo/pid-fan-controller/README.md

 * Connect the Micro-USB interface to to a computer while the fan controller is mounted in the case, is connected to the fans, and find a way to plot the values in real-time.

-* Switching to a Raspberry Pico W that provides a web page with one or more graphs of the signal, the contribution for each of the P, I and D components and fields for dynamically updating the kp, ki, and kd constants.
+* Switching to a Raspberry Pico W that provides a web page with one or more graphs of the signal, the contribution for each of the P, I and D components and fields for dynamically updating the $k^p$, $k^i$, and $k^d$ constants.

 The first option is preferred as it keeps the regulator simpler and does not expose the fan controller to a Wifi network.
 Exposing the controller to a WiFi network raises security questions and management isues.